sandyFit/foodSaver/README.md

 # FoodSaver

-**FoodSaver** is your ultimate tool for managing your household food inventory, making smarter meal choices, and reducing waste.
-Our platform empowers you to take control of your pantry, making environmentally friendly and cost-effective decisions.
+**FoodSaver** is a smart, multi-user food inventory app designed to help reduce food waste.
+Users can track their personal pantry items, receive alerts before food expires, and get delicious recipe suggestions to use up ingredients — all while making sustainable and budget-friendly choices.

 ![FoodSaver Dashboard Screenshot](client/public/screenshot-dashboard.jpg)

 *A glimpse of the FoodSaver dashboard, where you can manage your inventory, track expiration dates, and discover recipes.*

-## Key Features
+## Key Features (So far)

-* **Effortless Inventory Management:**  Easily add, edit, and categorize your food items.
-Keep track of quantities and storage locations.
+* **Personalized Inventories** – Each user gets their own pantry space to track items.

-* **Automatic Expiration Tracking:** Never let food go to waste again!
-FoodSaver automatically monitors expiration dates and alerts you when items are nearing their expiration.
+* **Authentication System** – Full user auth flow including sign up, login, and token protection.

-* **AI-Powered Recipe Suggestions:** Get personalized recipe recommendations based on the ingredients you have on hand, with a focus on using items close to expiring.
+* **Inventory CRUD** – Add, edit, delete, and view your own food items.

-* **Reduce Food Waste & Save Money:** Make informed meal choices, minimize waste, and save money on groceries.
+* **Expiration Alerts** – Get notified about items nearing expiration.

-* **Leftover Transformation:**  Turn last night's dinner into a brand new meal with creative recipe ideas for using leftovers.
+* **Recipe Suggestions** – Discover smart ways to use what you’ve got before it goes bad.

 ## How FoodSaver Works